PolaricServer/docs/docs/secure.rst

 The default setup is to use HTTPS between the client and the server and to use a frontend-webserver (Apache) as a *proxy* for the backend (with a proper URL prefix).
 The backend uses a separate port (default is port 8081).
 HTTPS is must be used for login-sessions to other servers than localhost.
 HTTPS (TLS) is handled by the frontend.

 .. note::
-    In version 4.2 the *backend* doesn't support HTTPS and the ``httpserver.secure`` will have no other effect than announcing it over mDNS.
-The frontend should always be used if client use it from different machines than where the server runs.
-We may consider re-implementing HTTPS in the backend in later versions, if there is a need for it.
+    From version 4.2, HTTPS is not supported by the *backend* program.
+The ``httpserver.secure`` will have no other effect than announcing it over mDNS.
+It is supported by the *frontend* (Apache HTTPS) which normally should be used.
+If there is a need for it, we may consider re-implementing HTTPS in the backend software.

 .. note::
-    The frontend webserver is configured with a `self-signed <https://en.wikipedia.org/wiki/Self-signed_certificate>`_ certificate.
+    The *frontend* webserver is configured with a `self-signed <https://en.wikipedia.org/wiki/Self-signed_certificate>`_ certificate.
 This means that the webbrowser will not allow access before you explicitly make an exception for the certificate in question.
 If you plan to have many users, consider getting a certificate signed by a known CA. One example is *Lets Encrypt* which is free and easy to use.